Leon Draisaitl: 2016–present: Rise to stardom

-Having already hit new milestones in scoring and increasingly recognized as one of the league's best players, the 2019–20 season would see further improvements for Draisaitl, as he for the first time eclipsed teammate McDavid in point production.
-By the time the onset of the COVID-19 pandemic prematurely halted the regular season in March, Draisaitl had notched 43 goals and a league-leading 67 assists in 71 games played.
-Prior to the pandemic, he had been on pace to challenge Tampa Bay Lightning player Nikita Kucherov's modern era record 128-point regular season from the previous year.
+Having already hit new milestones in scoring and increasingly recognized as one of the league's best players, the 2019–20 season would see further improvements for Draisaitl, as he for the first time eclipsed teammate McDavid in point production and was named alternate captain.
+By the time the onset of the COVID-19 pandemic prematurely ended the regular season in March 2020, Draisaitl had notched 43 goals and a league-leading 67 assists and 110 points in 71 games played.
+Before the last three weeks got cancelled due to pandemic lockdowns, he had been on pace to challenge Tampa Bay Lightning winger Nikita Kucherov's modern era record 128-point regular season from the previous year and on pace for another 50+ goal season and a 70+ assist season.
 Notwithstanding that disappointment, the 110 points he had managed were the best of any player that season, securing him the Art Ross Trophy as the leading scorer for the year.
-He was the third Oilers player (after Wayne Gretzky and McDavid) and first German player to achieve that distinction.
+He was the third Oilers player (after Wayne Gretzky and McDavid) and the first German player to achieve that distinction.
 He was subsequently also awarded the Hart Memorial Trophy, awarded by the Professional Hockey Writers' Association to the league's most valuable player, and Ted Lindsay Award, voted on by the NHL Players' Association for the league's most outstanding player.
-When the NHL returned to play that July for the 2020 Stanley Cup playoffs, to be held in a bubble in Toronto and Edmonton, Draisaitl was one of 31 skaters that the Oilers took into their quarantine bubble.
-As the fifth-ranked team in the Western Conference at the time of the halt to the regular season, the Oilers played in a qualifying round against the Chicago Blackhawks, a team they had been expected to beat.
-However, the team struggled, noticeably lacking in scoring from players other than Draisaitl, McDavid, and Ryan Nugent-Hopkins, and were eliminated 3–1 in the series by the Blackhawks.
-Draisaitl managed 3 goals and 3 assists in four postseason games.
+When the NHL returned to play that July for the 2020 playoffs, to be held in a bubble in Toronto and Edmonton, Draisaitl was one of 31 skaters that the Oilers took into their quarantine bubble.
+As the fifth-ranked team in the Western Conference at the time of the halt to the regular season, the Oilers played in a best-of-five qualifying round against the 12th seeded Chicago Blackhawks, a team they had been expected to beat since the bubble was at their home arena and the Blackhawks weren’t originally supposed to be in the playoffs and only were in due to the expanded format while the Oilers were one of the 16 teams in the league that would’ve been in the 2020 playoffs regardless.
+However, the team's offense struggled, noticeably lacking in scoring from players other than the top trio of Draisaitl, McDavid, and Ryan Nugent-Hopkins, and was eliminated 3–1 in the series by the Blackhawks.
+Draisaitl managed three goals and three assists for six points in four postseason games.